harrixon/Canvas-Project/Canvas Functions.md

 ~~click on canvas to zoom in / out~~

-click btn to (de)activate, can pan, can scroll
+click zoom out btn to (de)activate, can pan, can scroll

 ###### update22/03/2018